 Not all butcher block counter tops are alike.
 I had Ikea butcher block counter tops in our basement kitchen in our Utah home.
 You had to seal the Ikea butcher block counters and you couldn’t leave a cup or anything on it with out leaving a ring or being worried it would leave a mark.
 There are still things that can stain my current counter tops, vanilla extract, grape juice and I am sure other things I haven’t noticed.
 I was able to get a vanilla extract stain off with soap and water.

-We did maple butcher block counter tops on our current home.
+We did hard maple butcher block counter tops on our current home.
 Maple Tops are manufactured from tight grained, hardwood that resist denting and scratching.
 Maple tops are less absorbent than other hardwoods, making them so they repel water easily.
-You can find exactly what we did HERE.

 Here are some more butcher block counter inspiration (source)